Betting offer and odds can be updated at any time.

 Three options are available to register your selection:

 You can purchase your selection online by clicking on the Purchase Online button.
-In order to make such a transaction, you need to be a member of Espacejeux, Loto-Québec's online transactional gaming web site.
+In order to do so, you need to have an Espacejeux account on Loto-Québec's online gaming web-site.
 Once your transaction has been successfully completed, your selection will be registered.

 You can print your selection containing your predictions and the corresponding bar code by clicking on the Print your Selection and Bar code button.
 The bar code will enable a Loto-Québec retailer to register your selection and issue your lottery ticket.